schinnasjraman/knapsack/README.md

 example use case : video ad campaigns with forecasted impressions.

+RevenueOptimization.java

+  This class checks for maximum profit for given impression count.

+  only monetizable impression counts are considered.

+  for ex. if the knpasack weigh is 10 and you have 3 and 4 as item weights, you have to go over the points 3, 4, 6, 8, 9.
+  If we want to find the max value for, say 7, identify the first lowest number below 7 and return its value.

 MemoizationUtil.java
   This class helps in maintaining low memory footprint for the memoization table( map in our case ).